 Marcelo’s Asylum: Granted

-Marcelo*, a 19-year-old from Honduras, fled to the U.S. after facing threats from MS-13 and Barrio 18, domestic violence and sexual abuse from his stepfather.
-He traveled by foot, hitch hiked, took several buses, and rode on the train also known as “La Bestia”.
+Marcelo*, a 19-year-old young man from a Central American country, fled to the U.S. after facing threats from MS-13 and Barrio 18 gangs, domestic violence and sexual abuse.
+He traveled by foot, hitchhiked, took several buses, and rode on the train also known as “La Bestia”.
 Although he met some people along the way, he mostly traveled alone, relying on the generosity of others for food and water.

-Once Marcelo reached San Diego, his case was taken by Casa Cornelia’s Children Program in 2017.
-The team, formed by three Volunteer Attorneys, took the case and determined that Marcelo was eligible for Asylum and Special Immigrant Juvenile Status.
+Once Marcelo reached San Diego, Casa Cornelia’s Children's Program offered representation.
+The team, formed by three Volunteer Attorneys, took the case and determined that Marcelo was eligible for protection under our immigration laws.

-Finally, in April of 2018, Asylum was successfully granted to Marcelo.
-None of this would have been possible without Nathan Kiyam, Esq., Jennifer Cumming, Esq., and Brooke Killian Piper, Esq. from DLA Piper who donated their skills, time and energy to provide Marcelo with such a fortunate outcome.
+Recently, Marcelo was granted protection.
+None of this would have been possible without Nathan Kiyam, Jennifer Cumming and Brooke Killian Kim from DLA Piper US LLP who donated their skills, time and energy to provide Marcelo with such a fortunate outcome.
 Thank you so much for your support!

 Back to Featured News